 Many papillary thyroid cancers have a mutated BRAF gene.
-The BRAF mutation is less common in thyroid cancers in children and in those thought to develop from exposure to radiation.
+The BRAF mutation is less common in thyroid cancers in children and in cancers thought to develop because of exposure to radiation.
 Cancers with BRAF changes tend to grow and spread to other parts of the body more quickly.

-Changes in other genes have also been linked to papillary thyroid cancer, including those in the NTRK1 gene and the MET gene.
+Changes in other genes have also been linked to papillary thyroid cancer, including those in the NTRK1 gene.

 Acquired changes in the RAS oncogene as well as changes in the PAX8–PPAR-γ rearrangement have a role in causing some follicular thyroid cancers.

-These cancers tend to have some of the mutations described above and often have changes in the TP53 tumor suppressor gene and the CTNNB1 oncogene as well.
+These cancers tend to have some of the mutations described above and often have changes in the TP53 tumor suppressor gene.

-People who have medullary thyroid cancer (MTC) have mutations in different parts of the RET gene compared with papillary carcinoma patients.
+People who have medullary thyroid cancer (MTC) have mutations in different parts of the RET gene than people with papillary carcinoma.
 Nearly all patients with the inherited form of MTC and about 1 of every 10 with the sporadic (non-inherited) form of MTC have a mutation in the RET gene.
 Most patients with sporadic MTC have gene mutations only in their cancer cells.
-Those with familial MTC and MEN 2 inherit the RET mutation from a parent.
-These mutations are in every cell of the patient’s body and can be detected by testing the DNA of blood cells.
+People with familial MTC and MEN 2 inherit the RET mutation from a parent.
+These mutations are in every cell in the body and can be detected by DNA tests.